aliburkemper12/inventory-system-piston/README.md

 # Features

 This web application allows IT employees to view, edit, add, and delete items from a database.
-The item database uses SQLite.
-Users can also sort the data table by ascending or descending values by column.
+The item database uses SQLite. '

 Search feature.

 View items in a specific location.

+Users can also sort the data table by ascending or descending values by column.

 Displays items that have a low quantity in red and displays the number of alerts at the top of the page.
 (Quantity alert number is changed by the user and is unique to every item).

+'Partial' tab with simplified table where user can choose an item and increment its quantity by an integer.
+Useful when receiving shipments.

 User tab that allows user to change username or password.